 Fortunately, dinner is just a couple of minutes away now.

-Crumble the sage leaves over top, add in some pumpkin seeds if you like, and get eating.
+Crumble the sage leaves over the top, add some pumpkin seeds if you like, and get eating.

 - 1 medium-large winter squash

 - 2 tablespoons olive oil

 - 1 lb pasta